 Know the ERP Total Cost of Ownership (TCO) in ERP Software Selection

-You need to understand all the costs including license fees, implementation, support, hardware, networks and communications before making a decision during ERP selection process.
+You need to understand all the costs including license fees, implementation, support, hardware, networks and communications before making a decision during ERP software selection process.
 There should be no surprises later.
+TCO over five years is frequently two to three times the initial license cost — organizations that budget only for the software itself are almost always underfunded by go-live.

 Click here for more about TCO.